THE TRAVELLING HISTORIAN -- RAMSES I

 Fabled Land of the Pharaohs

-As improbable as it seems, an Egyptian pharaoh lay entombed for a lengthy period within earshot of the great cataract whose thundering roar has resounded over the area for longer than the oldest of pharaohs.
-He lay in a glass case in a tourist trap on Clifton Avenue in Niagara Falls, where for years wide-eyed visitors stared in fascination and fear at the wrapped wonders from a fabled land.
-There were skeptics, of course, who thought they were just woebegone, wizened, make-believe mummies.
+As improbable as it seems, an Egyptian pharaoh lay entombed for a lengthy period within earshot of the great cataract, whose thundering roar has resounded over the area for longer than the oldest of the pharaohs.
+Ramses lay in a glass case in a museum, one of a number of what locals called 'tourist traps' on Clifton Hill in Niagara Falls.
+For years, wide-eyed tourists stared in fascination and fear at these weird, wrapped relics, shrilly ballyhooed by the museum as ancient corpses from a fabled land.
+Skeptics, of course, said they were just woebegone, wizened, make-believe mummies.

 RAMSES I